kpet/clvk/README.md

 It is possible to disable the build of the tests by passing `-DCLVK_BUILD_TESTS=OFF`.

+It is also possible to disable only the build of the tests linking with the static OpenCL library by passing `-DCLVK_BUILD_STATIC_TESTS=OFF`.

 ### OpenCL conformance tests

 Passing `-DCLVK_BUILD_CONFORMANCE_TESTS=ON` will instruct CMake to build the